starnowski/posmulten/README.md

 ```

 #### Setting RLS Policy for a table with a multi-column primary key
-In case when table has more complex primary key than single column.
+In case when the table has a more complex primary key than a single column.
-All columns that are part of primary key has to be passed to method.
+All columns that are part of the primary key have to be passed to the method.
 For example, for below comments table with two-column primary:
 ```sql
 CREATE TABLE public.comments